devanjumg70/down-tube-youtube-video-downloader-extension-and-webpage-interface/QUICK_SETUP.md

 A: This usually means the Python backend server isn't running.
 Start the server with `python server.py` and ensure port 5000 isn't blocked by a firewall.

 **Q: How does the extension handle audio?**
-A: The server downloads both video and audio streams, combines them into a single MP4 file, and then delivers the complete file to your browser.
-This ensures you get both video and audio in a single download.
+A: The server now offers two methods for combining video and audio:
+   1. **yt-dlp Merging**: The default method uses yt-dlp to process the streams.
+   2. **FFmpeg Merging**: If you have FFmpeg installed and check the "Use FFmpeg" option, it will use FFmpeg for potentially better quality and faster processing.

+**Q: What's the difference between yt-dlp and FFmpeg merging?**
+A: yt-dlp merging works on any system without additional software, while FFmpeg merging often provides better quality and handles more formats but requires FFmpeg to be installed on your system.

 ## Tips

 - For best video quality, choose the highest resolution format available
+- Use FFmpeg merging when available for better quality (check the box in the interface)
-- The "Audio Only" option is ideal for music videos
+- For audio-only downloads, look for the "Audio Only" format option (ideal for music)
-- If a download fails, try a different resolution
+- If a download fails, try a different resolution or merging method
 - Some videos may have region restrictions that prevent downloading
 - Keep yt-dlp updated with `pip install -U yt-dlp` to handle YouTube site changes
+- If you're using the Chrome extension, make sure to enable it on YouTube pages for the best experience